ReCoded-Org/curriculum-backend-readings/module1-introduction-to-backend/r4.1-server-side-validation/README.md

 }
 ```

-While Facebook doesn’t directly pass the HTTP error code in the body, it does pass a lot of useful information.
-The “message” area notes that we’ve run into a syntax error, specifically that we’ve defined the “picture” field more than once.
+While Facebook doesn't directly pass the HTTP error code in the body, it does pass a lot of useful information.
+The “message” area notes that we've run into a syntax error, specifically that we've defined the “picture” field more than once.
 Additionally, this field lets us know that this behavior was possible in previous versions, which is a very useful tool to communicate to users a change in behavior from previous versions to the current.
 Additionally, we are provided both a code and an `fbtrace_id` that can be used with support to identify specific issues in more complex cases.
-We’ve also received a specific error type, in this case `OAuthException`, which can be used to narrow down the specifics of the case even further.
+We've also received a specific error type, in this case `OAuthException`, which can be used to narrow down the specifics of the case even further.

+Let's put these learnings about validation into practice in the next assignment.

 ---
 ## References